transcriptionpro/wuc-new/_altcoins/bitcoin-cash.md

   latest: Latest Bitcoin Cash News
 img:
 category: altcoin
-summary: Bitcoin Cash is a fork of Bitcoin that will activate on August 1st and will offer an alternative with a 8 MB blocksize and no segwit.
+summary: Bitcoin Cash is a fork of Bitcoin that activated on August 1st of 2017 and offers an alternative with a 8 MB blocksize and no Segwit.
 description: Bitcoin Cash or BCC is a that has been created using a fork of the Bitcoin Network.
 ---